In this article we’re going to show you how to track leads from marketing to sales in just 5 simple steps.

 If you want more information, let’s walk through each step in the template and what it can be used for.

 All of your leads should begin their journey here.
 This is where you should put your leads before you’ve made contact with them.

 By marking your leads as “Open” you’ll be able to keep track of who you need to contact next.

 You can also add a note to each task that includes any relevant information that will help you when contacting the lead.

 After you’ve made first contact, move your leads to the “Contact Attempted” step.
 You can keep your leads here until contact is made.

 If “contact attempted” doesn’t work for you, then don’t worry!
 Each of the steps can be personalised to fit your own organisation’s unique terminology.

-All you need to do is head to Task Settings and create your own task status:
+All you need to do is create your own task status:

 After attempting contact you can use the chat feature to share information with the rest of your team, such as when you last attempted contact and anything extra that might be relevant to share.